Government mail service may be affected by the Canada Post labour disruption. Learn about how critical government mail will be handled.

 Time limits

-Approvals can be issued for a maximum of 10 years, but the Director can set shorter terms.
+Approvals can be issued for a maximum of 10 years, but the director can set shorter terms.
 See Section 7 of the Environmental Protection and Enhancement (Miscellaneous) Regulation for details.

 Contact

-Connect with the Regulatory Approvals Centre:
+Connect with the Regulatory Approvals Unit:

 Hours: 8:15 am to 4:30 pm (open Monday to Friday, closed statutory holidays)